» Expressions

 }

-You can dynamically construct repeatable nested blocks like ingress
+You can dynamically construct repeatable nested blocks like ingress using a

-block type, which is supported inside resource
+special dynamic block type, which is supported inside resource, data,

-, and provisioner
+provider, and provisioner blocks:

 resource "aws_security_group" "example" {